eclipse1482/recteq/README.md

 Repeat the process if you have multiple grills to control. _(ps: I'm jealous!)_

-See the [wiki](https://github.com/mochman/recteq/wiki) for info in where to get the IP address, device ID and local key values needed.
+See the [wiki](https://github.com/eclipse1482/recteq/wiki) for info in where to get the IP address, device ID and local key values needed.

 The "Force Fahrenheit" option was added for folks who operate HA in Celsius but cook in Fahrenheit.
-The climate and sensor entities will report tempeatures in Fahrenheit rather than converting them to Celsius when this option is set.
+The climate and sensor entities will report temperatures in Fahrenheit rather than converting them to Celsius when this option is set.
 The thermostat card will still display °C but the values will actually be °F.

 ## User Interface